-Whether you like it or not, you must acknowledge the impact of online restaurant reviews and play a more active role in managing these reviews.
-Here are some numbers that show how online reviews and ratings have shaped the restaurant industry.
+Whether you like it or not, you must acknowledge the impact of online reviews on your business and play an active role in managing these reviews.

-- According to findings from our survey on restaurant star ratings, 33 percent of restaurant-goers stated that they would not eat at a restaurant with an average 3-star review on online restaurant review websites such as Yelp, Google, and Facebook.
+- According to findings from our survey on restaurant star ratings, 33% of restaurant-goers would not eat at a restaurant with an average 3-star review on sites like Yelp, Google, and Facebook.

-As you claim your listing on these restaurant review sites, make sure you follow these simple tips and tricks to protect your restaurant reputation and improve your business performance.
+As you claim your listing on the restaurant review sites that matter to your business, make sure you follow these simple tips and tricks to protect your brand reputation and deliver better customer experiences.

-When you can, add as much information about your business: business name, category, phone number address, cuisine type, hours of operation, etc.
+When setting up your listings, be sure to add as much information as possible, including your business location name, category, phone number, address, cuisine type, hours of operation, etc.